 Since first being elected in 2010, I have been committed to ensuring our rural area receives a fair deal in healthcare and education.
 By 2023-4 the NHS budget is due to increase by £33.9 billion.

-I am passionate about improving local healthcare infrastructure.
+I am committed to improving local healthcare infrastructure.
 The Government has confirmed the first £3.7 billion of funding for 40 new hospitals.
 A further eight schemes will be invited to bid for future funding.
-Airedale Hospital, which serves Skipton and is situated in Robbie Moore MP (Keighley) constituency, is due for refurbishment works as the building was originally constructed from aerated concrete.
+I continue to follow developments very closely at Airedale Hospital – which serves Skipton and the wider Craven-area – and I continue to put the case forward for capital investment as 83% of the hospital is constructed from reinforced autoclaved aerated concrete.

 I am thankful to all our amazing front line workers; NHS staff, care workers and teachers have played a crucial role in our efforts against the coronavirus outbreak.
 I will continue to do everything I can to support them on a local and national level.
 It is very important for everyone to remain vigilant with social contact and continue to follow the rules and guidance from the Government in order to help save lives and protect the NHS.